| Title: | Time Series Analysis and Computational Finance |

 instruments the max drawdown represents the worst investment loss for

-a buy-and-hold strategy invested in x
+a buy-and-hold strategy invested in x.

 A list containing the following three components: